cardboard-iguana/cardboard-iguana.com/log/2022-03-03-itprotv-comptia-security-plus.md

 * Key Stretching: An algorithm that is used to expand a short key to a longer key value.
 * Static Key: A key used multiple times (typically for days, months, or years).
 * Ephemeral Key: A key used for only a single session.
-* Stream Cypher: Combining the plaintext message with a stream of random or pseudo-random characters, one it at a time.
+* Stream Cypher: Combining the plaintext message with a stream of random or pseudo-random characters, one bit at a time.
 Stream cyphers are low diffusion algorithms.
 * Block Cypher: The encryption of a fixed-length “blocks” of bits from the plaintext.
 Typically uses padding to ensure consistent block sizes for all plaintext messages.
 Block cyphers are generally high diffusion algorithms.
 * Public Key: The *encrypting*/*verifying* half of an asymmetric keypair.
 * Private Key: The *decrypting*/*signing* half of an asymmetric keypair.